FabioGaming/batchchat/README.md

 - Do what you want inside of the Main menu

 # Why do I upload this
-Maybe other people can learn something from it, or test stuff with it Also I didn't wanted my work to be completely forgotten or deleted.
+Maybe other people can learn something from it, or test stuff with it.
+Also I didn't wanted my work to be completely forgotten or deleted.